williamumboh/comp30026-2025/variants-tm.md

 At a high level, $M$ keeps track of the set of configurations
 $\mathcal{C}$ that $N$ is in at any point in time.
-This can be done by concatenating the configurations using the notation of the previous section ([notation](#sec-tm-config), separated by a special symbol \#.
+This can be done by concatenating the configurations using the [notation](#sec-tm-config) of the previous section, separated by a special symbol \#.

+To apply the transition function, it scans through the list of configurations from left to right, and applies the transition function to each configuration.
+Whenever a new configuration needs to be added, it adds it to the end.

 :::